immutaverse/rp2350-ex-mkt-sign-via-action/ReadMe.md

 # Example of signing a firmware artifact for a RP2350 Pico2
+## PRE-ALPHA - NOT READY FOR USE BY OTHERS

 This example uses our marketplace action [rp2350-firmware-signer](https://github.com/marketplace/actions/rp2350-firmware-signer) to sign the firmware with our pre-bundled tool chain.
 This